-Service Area - A geographical area, as determined by the Oklahoma Insurance Department, within which GlobalHealth arranges for basic medical, Hospital, and supplemental healthcare services.
+Service Area - A geographical area within which GlobalHealth arranges for basic medical, Hospital, and supplemental healthcare services.

 Skilled Nursing Care - Services provided in the home by or under the direction of a registered nurse.

 Skilled Rehabilitation Services - Services provided in the home by licensed therapists (e.g., physical, occupational, speech).